dgithinjibit/-SavannaSync/syncsenta-ai-service/README.md

 # SyncSenta AI Service

-A Java Spring Boot microservice that provides AI-powered educational assistance using **Hedera Moonscape AI Agent** for the Kenya Education Ecosystem.
+A Java Spring Boot microservice that provides AI-powered educational assistance using **Hedera Testnet Moonscape AI Agent** for the Kenya Education Ecosystem.

 ## 🏗️ Architecture